junxit/us-congress-bills-115/bill.md

 - **(a)** *Establishment*
   - **(1)** *In general* The Secretary shall establish within the United States Geological Survey a system, to be known as the “National Volcano Early Warning and Monitoring System”, to monitor, warn, and protect citizens of the United States from undue and avoidable harm from volcanic activity.
   - **(2)** *Purposes* The purposes of the System are—
-    - **(A)** to organize, modernize, standardize, and stabilize the monitoring systems of the volcano observatories in the United States, which include the Alaska Volcano Observatory, California Volcano Observatory, Cascades Volcano Observatory, Hawaiian Volcano Observatory, and Yellowstone Volcano Observatory; and
+    - **(A)** to organize, modernize, standardize, and stabilize the monitoring systems of the volcano observatories in the United States, which include the Alaska Volcano Observatory, California Volcano Observatory, Cascades Volcano Observatory, Hawaiian Volcano Observatory, Yellowstone Volcano Observatory, and other volcano observatories established under subsection (d); and
     - **(B)** to unify the monitoring systems of volcano observatories in the United States into a single interoperative system.
   - **(3)** *Objective* The objective of the System is to monitor all the volcanoes in the United States at a level commensurate with the threat posed by the volcanoes by—
     - **(A)** upgrading existing networks on monitored volcanoes;
-    - **(B)** installing new networks on un­mon­i­tored volcanoes; and
+    - **(B)** installing new networks on unmonitored volcanoes; and
     - **(C)** employing geodetic and other components when applicable.
 - **(b)** *System components*
   - **(1)** *In general* The System shall include—